akashsky1994/Neural-Network-and-Deep-Learning---Coursera/README.md

-# Neural Networks and Deep Learning by DeepLearning.ai(Coursera)
+# Neural Networks and Logistic Regression Implementation and Comparison

 ## 1 - Logistics Regression
 Training Logistic Regression Model to detect whether the image has cat or not with acccuracy around 70%